 Section 2.
-Annual dues for Active Members shall be established by the Council and shall include a year’s subscription to THE JOURNAL OF THORACIC AND CARDIOVASCULAR SURGERY.
+Annual dues for Active Members shall be established by the Board and shall include a year’s subscription to THE JOURNAL OF THORACIC AND CARDIOVASCULAR SURGERY.

 Section 3.
 Senior Members are exempt from dues.

 Section 4.
-The initiation fee for those elected directly to Active Membership shall be established by the Council.
+The initiation fee for those elected directly to Active Membership shall be established by the Board.